-For the purpose of the current analyses, given the data constraints, we conceptualize women's empowerment in a more narrow way and adopt the one which is closer to the concept of women's bargaining power used in economics.
-In order to capture non-economic dimensions in women's empowerment we employ the following measures; (a) relative achievement in education in terms of the ratio of mother's and father's schooling years; (b) presence of domestic violence (whether a husband beats a wife if she is unfaithful to him); and (c) whether the wife needs permission from the husband when she goes to the market.
-The first variable captures the relative educational background of father or mother which affects the bargaining process.
-On the other hand, the second is a proxy for the extent to which a wife is threatened by physical violence in her decision making or bargaining with her husband.
-This is, in our view, largely a domestic affair and thus more closely linked to women's bargaining power.
-The third variable proxies the extent to which a wife is restricted in her autonomous decision-making.
-While the third proxy reflects social norms of societies, there is often the close interplay of social norms and women's autonomy (Doss, 2013) and we assume that the latter is likely to be a significant element in this interplay.
+In line with the previous studies, we employ the following indicators to measure women's empowerment; (a) relative educational attainment measured by the ratio of mother's and father's schooling years; (b) presence of domestic violence indicated by whether a husband beats a wife if she is unfaithful to him; and (c) whether the wife needs permission from the husband when she goes to the market.
+The first variable captures the educational background of mother relative to father which affects the bargaining process (Smith et al., 2003; Thomas, 1994).
+The second indicator is a proxy for the extent to which a wife is threatened by physical violence that potentially affects her power of decision-making and autonomy (Ackerson et al., 2008; Fafchamps et al., 2009).
+The third variable directly measures the extent of freedom of movement and autonomy in decision-making.
+It reflects social norms of societies and as there is often a close interplay between social norms and women's autonomy and decision-making (Doss, 2013), we expect the former to be significant in determining autonomy and decision making.